shadow-cs/delphi-leakcheck/README.md

 ## Basic description ##

 LeakCheck is a memory manager extension that adds leak checking functionality.
-Main difference from the default memory manager is multi-platform implementation of leak checking and DUnit integration.
+Main difference from the default memory manager is multi-platform implementation of leak checking with DUnit and DUnitX integration.

+## Main features ##

+* Multi-platform leak checking
+* Testing framework integration (DUnit and DUnit), compares true allocations not just allocation size
+* Allocation stack tracing (with symbols)
+* Allocation snapshots (not thread safe)
+* Independent object structure scanning (with object cycle detection, complete allocation visualization and graph generation - with aid of Graphviz)
+* Complex leak ignoring options (including object graph ignore from entry point)

 ## Setup ##